Kids in the City

 • Tickets: Monday 2 PLN, Tuesday-Friday: regular ticket 16 PLN, reduced ticket 11 PLN.
 Weekends October-April: regular ticket 16 PLN, reduced ticket 11 PLN.
 Weekends May-September: regular ticket 18 PLN, reduced ticket 13 PLN.
 Children up to 4 free entrance.
 Ticket prices may change during the events.

-• The Castles is closed on the following days: January 1, January 6, Easter Sunday, November 1, December 24-26, and December 31.
+• The Castles is closed on the following days: January 1, January 6, Easter Saturday, Easter Sunday, November 1, December 24-26, and December 31.

 • Every weekend from the beginning of May to the end of September, special events take place at the Castle – archaeological picnics (they present everyday life in various historical periods – presentation of old crafts, martial arts, cuisine).